TC-LIF: A Two-Compartment Spiking Neuron Model for Long-Term Sequential Modelling: Experiments

 In Figure \ref{fig: beta_study}, the dark blue line indicates the locations, where the partial derivative of the membrane potential between adjacent time steps $\frac{\partial \mathcal{U}[j]}{\partial \mathcal{U}[j-1]}$ equals to one.
 As a result, the entire space of $\beta$ is partitioned into two regions, wherein the third quadrant represents the region where the partial derivative is less than one.
 Conversely, the remaining three quadrants collectively represent the region where the partial derivative exceeds one.
 Within each quadrant, nine models are evaluated with equally spaced values for $\beta_1$ and $\beta_2$, and the numerical annotations adjacent to these points indicate the model's test accuracy on the respective dataset.

 The result reveals that apart from the models initialized in the second quadrant, models in other regions struggle to converge.
-Particularly, when we initialize $\beta$ in the third quadrant, it refers to the scenario where the partial derivatives are less than 1 which leads to the gradient vanishing problem.
+Particularly, when we initialize $\beta$ in the third quadrant, it refers to the scenario where the partial derivatives are less than 1 which will lead to the gradient vanishing problem.
 In contrast, models with $\beta$ initialized in the first quadrant face the severe gradient exploding problem.
 Both the gradient vanishing and exploding problems impede network convergence.
-Note that these problems are less severe on the GSC dataset that is due to the significantly shorter sample duration, i.e., $T=101$.
-Although initializing $\beta$ in the fourth quadrant can alleviate these problems, it results in a consistent negative input (see Eq. (\ref{TCME_soma})) to the somatic compartment that will lead to poor temporal classification results as seen across all three tasks.
+Although initializing $\beta$ in the fourth quadrant can alleviate these problems, it results in a consistent negative input (see Eq. (\ref{TCME_soma})) to the somatic compartment that will lead to poor temporal classification results as seen across these two tasks.
 Therefore, we initialize the values of $\beta$ from the second quadrant, that is, $\beta_1 \in (-1, 0)$ and $\beta_2 \in (0, 1)$ for our TC-LIF model and we use it consistently for the rest of our experiments.